satvshr/amfoss-tasks/Task-04/README.md

-Legit took me the longest time out of all the tasks and it isn't even funny anymore.
+Legit took me the longest amount of time out of all the tasks and it isn't even funny anymore.